Dev-Communitech/Learning-Resource/Programming Language/javascript.md

 JavaScript is a popular choice for web development because it is widely supported by modern web browsers and can be used to create a wide variety of applications.
 It is also a good choice for beginners because it is relatively easy to learn and use.

+# Here are a few more examples of simple programs in JavaScript: